Shop the Dieter Rams glasses frame.

 The frame

 The finish of these frames is a high shine gloss.
-After 4 stages of rotational tumble polishing, they’ve been hand polished using a further 4 stages of increasingly fine compound.
+After 4 stages of rotational tumble polishing, they’ve been hand polished using a further 4 stages of increasingly fine wax compound.

 Reliable.
 Honest.
 Functional.